Frequently asked questions - Child assistance measure

 In cases of shared custody, child assistance payments are made to both parents at the same time, without interruption, and according to the payment frequency (quarterly or monthly) chosen by each parent.

-The Régie considers that a child is in shared custody when the child lives alternately with each parent between 40% and 60% of the time each month.
+We consider that a child is in shared custody when the child lives alternately with each parent between 40% and 60% of the time each month.